 The forecast identifies available crops and anticipates the expected conditions for opening day, noting if fields are in good, poor or fair condition.
 Hunters can utilize this online resource as they plan opening day activities.

-QUOTA HUNTS: Many of the fields listed in the links below are quota hunts.
-Click here to apply for dove field quota hunts (deadline to apply is Aug.
-15).
+Many of the fields listed in the links below are quota hunts.
+Apply for dove field quota hunts through the Go Outdoors Georgia system (deadline to apply is August 15).

 Some of the properties in the linked list above are privately owned but made available through a program called the Voluntary Public Access (VPA)/Habitat Incentive Program.

 - Hunters are urged to contact the local Region Game Management office for the latest conditions of a particular field before visiting.